the-mainspring-ai/infinitime-documentation/docs/documentation/Hardware/hardware_overview.md

 reader to allow ID entry only.
 This disables the use of badges.

-Deactivate Speaker: Check this option to deactivate the readerâs internal speaker.
+Deactivate Speaker: Check this option to deactivate the reader's internal speaker.
 The reader will no longer beep when keys are pressed.

 Use Daylight Savings Time: Check